 July 4th Independence Day is a legal holiday in the United.
 States.
 Schools, banks, post offices, legal offices and stores are closed.
 On this day we celebrate the founding of the United States.
 It is a patriotic holiday.

 Traditionally, there are ceremonies, parades, concerts block parties and fireworks at night, people don “patriotic” red, white and blue t-shirts, and display American flags.
-Even while most official fireworks are cancelled, there are plenty of festive activities you can engage in:
+There are plenty of official fireworks events around the Richmond area, but if you choose to stay home or keep your celebrations small and low key there are plenty of festive activities you can engage in: